Skip to main content

 Idempotency expectations

 Because retries are guaranteed under failure conditions and possible under transient successes, your handler must be idempotent.
-The eventId field is purpose-built for dedup:
+The eventId field is purpose-built for dedup — persist it with at least a 24-hour TTL and short-circuit on replays.
+The full retry chain spans just under 15 hours, so a 24-hour window safely covers duplicates from any attempt.

 Recommendations